elasskenza/website_updated/research.md

 }

 .carousel img {
-  width: 100%; /* Ensures the images fit the carousel width */
+  width: 100%; /* Ensures images scale with the carousel width */
   flex-shrink: 0;
 }

 .carousel-buttons {
   position: absolute;
-  top: 50%; /* Vertically centers the buttons */
+  top: 50%; /* Vertically center the buttons */
-  width: 100%; /* Ensures the buttons span the full width */
+  width: 100%; /* The buttons span the entire carousel width */
   display: flex;
-  justify-content: space-between; /* Pushes buttons to the left and right edges */
+  justify-content: space-between; /* Position buttons to the left and right */
-  transform: translateY(-50%); /* Aligns buttons with the middle of the carousel */
+  transform: translateY(-50%); /* Align with the middle of the carousel */
-  pointer-events: none; /* Prevents blocking clicks on the carousel itself */ }
+  pointer-events: none; /* Prevent the buttons from blocking image clicks */ }

 .carousel-button {
-  background: rgba(0, 0, 0, 0.5); /* Semi-transparent background */
+  background: rgba(0, 0, 0, 0.6); /* Semi-transparent background for buttons */
   color: white;
   border: none;
-  padding: 10px 15px;
+  padding: 15px;
   cursor: pointer;
-  pointer-events: auto; /* Ensures buttons can be clicked */
+  pointer-events: auto; /* Allow buttons to be clickable */
   border-radius: 50%;
-  z-index: 2; /* Ensures the buttons appear above other content */ }
+  z-index: 2; /* Ensure buttons are above images */
+}

 .carousel-button.prev {
-  margin-left: 10px; /* Adds space between the button and the carousel edge */ }
+  margin-left: 10px; /* Slight space from the left edge */ }

 .carousel-button.next {
-  margin-right: 10px; /* Adds space between the button and the carousel edge */ }
+  margin-right: 10px; /* Slight space from the right edge */ }

 .carousel-button:hover {
-  background: rgba(0, 0, 0, 0.7); /* Slightly darker on hover */
+  background: rgba(0, 0, 0, 0.8); /* Darker background on hover */
 }

 </style>